Welbeck Abbey: 6th Duke of Portland: remodelling and the Archduke's visit

 By 1879 Welbeck was in a state of disrepair.
 The only habitable rooms were the four or five rooms used by the 5th Duke in the west wing.
 All were painted pink, with parquet floors, all bare and without furniture and almost every room had a water closet in the corner.

 The house was repaired by the 6th Duke, and became notable as a centre of late Victorian and Edwardian upper-class society.
 The duke was a keen horse-owner, and almhouses he constructed on the estate are known as the Winnings, funded by money won by his horses in seven high purse races from 1888 to 1890.

+On 5 October 1900 a fire broke out in the top floor of one of the oldest parts of the house, the Oxford Wing, after a power failure and a neglected electric iron ignited a blaze in a nursery attic.
+Although the fire caused serious damage, much of the destruction resulted from the water used to extinguish it; nevertheless, the estate fire brigade and staff prevented the flames from spreading to the adjoining Old Wing and saved many valuable artworks and furnishings.
+The housekeeper, Mary Ann Marshall, was widely praised for her bravery in rescuing the Duke and Duchess’s three young children from the smoke-filled nursery, earning lasting gratitude from the family.
+In the aftermath, the 6th Duke of Portland commissioned Sir Ernest George to remodel and modernise the Oxford Wing, using the disaster as an opportunity to adapt the house to Edwardian tastes and contemporary patterns of social life.
+Though disruptive, the fire ultimately became the catalyst for significant architectural renewal at Welbeck.